Ludovico Mattioli

 Ludovico Mattioli (1662-1747) was an Italian painter and engraver.

 Biography

-He was born in Crevalcore, but mainly active in Bologna.
+He was born in Crevalcore, but mainly active in Bologna both within the Papal States.
 He was known for his depictions of landscapes, both in engravings and frescoes.
 He also painted a few oil canvases.
 He was a friend of Giuseppe Maria Crespi, and engraved some of Crespi's works.
 Mattioli was a member of Accademia Clementina.